-Although practically all the buildings we saw in the city center were either well-preserved or carefully restored, this poor specimen on the Main Square hasn't received any TLC.
+Although almost all the buildings we saw in the city center were either well-preserved or restored, this poor specimen on the Main Square hasn't received any TLC.
 The words, in English, "renovate me!" were stenciled on the facade.

 The presence of the dumpsters makes me think that the wish will soon come true.
 I hope so.